 Individualise, and Gamify.

-When the L&D team was created in 2018, it was basically functioned as a training organiser and administrator, where the team's deliverables were mostly focused on administrative support.
-In 2019, the team stepped up the game and created a General Competency (GC) model for Tokopedia (elaborating further from the company's values and its 3DNA), which in turn allowed us to have a training catalogue.
-Digitalisation of learning through the launch of our e-learning platform called "NXT" (stand for 'Next') was also another ladder step the team
+When the L&D team was created in 2018, it has basically functioned as a training organizer and administrator, where the team's deliverables were mostly focused on administrative support.
+In 2019, the team stepped up the game and created a General Competency (GC) model for Tokopedia (elaborating further from the company's values and its 3DNA), which in turn allowed us to have a training catalog.
+Digitalization of learning through the launch of our e-learning platform called "NXT" (stand for 'Next') was also another ladder step the team

-had rightly taken that allows 2020 breakthrough happened.
-In 2020, the team evolved it further beyond general skills training (based on GC) into functional expertise's curriculum, and took a leap of faith by creating our own Leadership Development's ecosystem.
-Individualisation is also introduced with a blended-learning approach as an effort to evolve L&D to be more "talent-driven" than "program-focused".
-One Nakama can choose a mix of learning where he/she can learn how to do data instrumentation and analysis using SQL query, how to do better 1-on-1s, and build resilience to his/her team member who might seem to struggle coping with work from home.
-While another Nakama can choose another mix of learning certain programming languages, mindfulness and meditation tips, overcoming procrastination, and writing a better email at work.
+had rightly taken that allows the 2020 breakthrough happened.
+In 2020, the team evolved it further beyond general skills training (based on GC) into functional expertise's curriculum and took a leap of faith by creating our own Leadership Development ecosystem.
+Individualization is also introduced with a blended-learning approach as an effort to evolve L&D to be more "talent-driven" than "program-focused".
+One Nakama can choose a mix of learning where he/she can learn how to do data instrumentation and analysis using SQL query, how to do better 1-on-1s, and build resilience to his/her team member who might seem to struggle to cope with work from home.
+While another Nakama can choose another mix of learning certain programming languages, mindfulness, and meditation tips, overcoming procrastination, and writing a better email at work.
 The content was created as crisp as possible, such as on "better email" learning bites below:

-Another thing that we also experimented in Tokopedia was on the gamification of Learning.
-The team created competitions for Nakama who learn the most, and award them with prizes.
+Another thing that we also experimented with in Tokopedia was the gamification of Learning.
+The team created competitions for Nakama who learn the most and award them with prizes.
 So does the Nakaguru (i.e. Nakama who spends their time teaching others).
-The gamification was all integrated in the e-learning platform where all learning registrations were done.
-By adding points system interface to the user journey of our Nakama, L&D also become a fun and challenging activity for them to experience.
+The gamification was all integrated into the e-learning platform where all learning registrations were done.
+By adding points system interface to the user journey of our Nakama, L&D also becomes a fun and challenging activity for them to experience.